By SHERWIN DE VERA

 They recalled that they and their siblings, barely into their teens, are already part in ensuring the plants health and quality.
 While the crop needs several insecticides, their fathers reduced expenses by tasking them to handpick insect pests.

 During harvest, children also have a role in preparing tobacco for curing.
-The Ilocanos’ call this tasks, picking and skewering the leaves before loading them in the curing barn, agdaing.
+The Ilocanos’ call this task “agdaing” which involves the picking and skewering the leaves before loading them in the curing barn.

 “Sometimes we are given a few cents but most of the time it was part of our household chores, a task that comes naturally for the family members of a tobacco farmer,” Julius said, laughing.